vc64/YOLO26m_MNv4_KD_CL_VisDrone/README.md

 # Knowledge Distillation and Curriculum Learning for Object Detection on Drone-based Images

-Final project for COMPSCI 682: Neural Networks at UMass Amherst.
+Final project for COMPSCI 682: Neural Networks at UMass Amherst for Spring 2026.

 Explored use of curriculum learning and knowledge distillation for object detection.